 After achieving her degree in sports injury and rehabilitation Dayna joined the team at Core Physio.

-After 2 years she became the Rehabilitation Manager at Core Physio covering all clinics across Glasgow and Lanarkshire.
+After 2 years she became the Rehabilitation Manager at Core Physio covering all our private physiotherapy clinics across Glasgow and Lanarkshire.

 She has since committed herself to providing the highest level of care and service to our clients and patients, and ensures that all services run smoothly.

 In addition to his role as consultant GP at Core Physio, Dr Martin Simpson is also senior partner at Low Waters Medical Centre, also delivering the once monthly GP led Blantyre pain clinic since its inception in 2003.

 With his special interest he see patients with a wide variety of chronic/persistant pain such as post surgical, low back, post fracture, chronic arthritic, fibromyalgia, chronic regional pain syndrome and post radiotherapy pain.

 Working as a full time NHS GP partner at Low Waters Medical Centre Hamilton for the past 14years. he has also had the privilege of been senior partner for the past 8 years.